FreeCodeCampGuam/fccg-website/CONTRIBUTING.md

 At least one other person MUST give your changes a code review, and once they are satisfied they will merge your changes into upstream.
 Alternatively, they may have some requested changes.
-You should make more commits to your branch to fix these, then follow this process again from rebasing onwards.
+You should make more commits to your branch to fix these, then follow this process again.

 Once you get back here, make a comment requesting further review and someone will look at your code again.
 If they like it, it will get merged,